 Some people learn about their bleeding disorder as an adult.
 As with pediatric care, it’s best to associate with the hemophilia treatment center so you can receive the comprehensive care it provides.
 Most patients in the DC area go to the HTC at the Clinical Coagulation Laboratory, a part of Medstar Georgetown University Hospital’s Lombardi Comprehensive Cancer Center.
 There is also a hemophilia treatment center at Virginia Commonwealth University and Johns Hopkins Hospital (Both of these centers treat both adults and children).

-There is a wealth of information about bleeding disorders, treatments and much more on the websites of our two national organizations, the National Hemophilia Foundation and the Hemophilia Federation of America.
+There is a wealth of information about bleeding disorders, treatments and much more on the websites of our two national organizations, the National Bleeding Disorders Foundation and the Hemophilia Federation of America.

 The chapter offers many educational and networking opportunities through our support groups, educational dinners, annual education day and other unique events.
 To join the chapter and be added to our email list, please fill out this membership application and return to email@example.com.